CWD Carcass Importation Restrictions

 This rule is in effect to protect the state from the unintentional introduction of Chronic Wasting Disease (CWD).

 The amended rule will now be sent from the 13-member Tennessee Fish and Wildlife Commission to the State Attorney General’s Office for review.
 The Rule Amendment became effective 7/19/2018

 Ultimately the amendment is intended to make every U.S. state outside of Tennessee and all Canadian provinces subject to TWRA’s carcass import restrictions.

 Previously the rule only included import restrictions on states where CWD had alredy been documented.
 The amendment changed the rule to include all states, regardless of CWD status.

-Right now 25 states and two Canadian provinces have documented chronic wasting disease.
+Right now 25 states and three Canadian provinces have documented chronic wasting disease.